Brazil is rocked by political turmoil as pandemic outlook darkens

 Politicians and former allies across the country echoed the concerns about the strength of Brazilian democracy.

-“Bolsonaro is increasingly similar to Chávez and Maduro,” said Rodrigo Maia, formerly congressional president, referring to past and current Venezuelan presidents.
+“Bolsonaro is increasingly similar to Chávez and Maduro,” said Rodrigo Maia, a former congressional president, referring to past and current Venezuelan presidents.
 “An authoritarian will always be an authoritarian.”

 McCoy reported from Madison, Wis.